logicalclocks/hops-docs/docs/admin_guide/user-administration.rst

 User administration
 ===================

-Clicking on the *User administration* icon on the admin panel, will lead you to the user administration panel.
+Clicking on the *User administration* icon on the admin panel, will lead to the user administration panel.
 From here you will be able to see and manage the registered users.

 Activating users